Olifee/machinelearning-exercises/README.md

-ud120-projects
+Solution for ud120-projects
 ==============

-Starter project code for students taking Udacity ud120
+Based on the project code for the Udacity ud120 machine learning course (https://github.com/udacity/ud120-projects)